-The first eight weeks of the Getting to Know Your Novel workshop was all fun and games.
-The number-one rule that our leader, Sarah Aronson, had for the eight weeks we spent online was to put down our manuscripts and PLAY.
+The beginning of the Getting to Know Your Novel workshop was all fun and games.
+The number-one rule that our leader, Sarah Aronson, had was to put down our manuscripts and PLAY.

 And play we did.
 Sarah and guest instructor Cori McCarthy gave detailed lectures on outlining, incorporating tangible objects into our work, and other great topics.
 Along with the lectures, each week we had two or three writing exercises (“play”) to help us explore our characters.
 We wrote letters from our antagonist to our readers (or, in my case, an apology to my protagonist).
 We explored white space in quick dialogue drills and tone in longer scenes.

 Sarah talked at length about character misbeliefs.
 I found this particularly helpful in exploring my main character.
 It was like peeling an onion back, or maybe, in the case of my poached-egg-obsessed protagonist, like cracking the shell.
 Sarah noted, “A misbelief is not a fatal flaw.
 It’s not a wound.
 I like this way of thinking.
 Yes, people have flaws!!!
 That’s different!!!
 A misbelief can definitely make a flaw worse.
 But a misbelief feels more alive.
 It’s the JUICE of the story.
 The misbeliefs are a window to the story.
 Everything in the plot must make the character struggle internally.”

 Yes, she used that many exclamation marks, because that is how excited Sarah is about her writers getting the struggle onto the page.
 I write all of this now to say, we had fun.
 We played.
 We explored.
 And then Sarah dropped the hammer.

 It was time to do the work.
 Revision.
 We have a few weeks off from the online component before our retreat at the Foundation.
 Sarah asked that we provide her team with three things:

 You see the pattern: pages + synopsis.

 So, what the heck is a synopsis?